compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 ### Weather {#changing-weather}

-We selected a weather during the preconfiguration, but what if we want to change the weather without having to pack and extract again?
-What if weathers like Heavy Rain are missing from the WeatherFX selection dropdown?

 :::caution if you want to select a weather with rain All players will need to have a Custom Shaders Patch preview version installed to see rain.
 Rain does not come with Sol or Pure.
 Rain is part of the paid preview versions of Custom Shaders Patch.